sictweb/bti425-2020/notes/jquery.md

 ### Button States

-Although, technically deprecated, the 'loading' and 'reset' button states are simple way to programmatically enable/disable a button while at the same time, changing it's text.
+Although, technically deprecated, the 'loading' and 'reset' button states are simple way to programmatically enable/disable a button while at the same time, changing its text.
 This is useful in cases where clicking the button makes an Ajax request and we wish to disable the button until the request has completed.

 The 'toggle' state is not deprecated and provides a quick way to show a button as 'pressed'.